amd/ryzen-ai-documentation/docs/vai_quant/tf2.rst

 Post-Training Quantization requires the following files:

-1. Float model : Floating-point TensorFlow models, either in h5 format or a saved model format.
+1. Float model: Floating-point TensorFlow models, either in h5 format or a saved model format.
 2. Calibration dataset: A subset of the training dataset containing 100 to 1000 images.